JunylH/JunylH/README.md

 - 👋 Hi, I’m @JunylH
-- 🌱 I’m currently looking for experienced candidates on Ruby on Rails for Software Developer
+- 🌱 I’m currently looking for experienced candidates on Ruby on Rails for Software Developer role
 - We are offering permanent WFH for PH candidates only

 - 📫 You can email me at junyl.huen@nezdaglobal.com if interested.